imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 export default HelloWorld;
 ```

-If you render this component, you will see the string "helloWorld".
-This
+If you look at the resulting page, you will see the string "helloWorld"
-is because we have not yet provided the translated version for this key and
+because we have not yet provided the translations for the `helloWorld` key and
 `i18next` falls back to the key if the translation is not found.

-Clicking on one of the two buttons should switch the language of the message.
-Currently we will get the same fallback message because the translations are not
-defined yet.
-Let's fix this problem.

 By default, `i18next-http-backend` expects translation files to be available
 at {% raw %}`/locales/{{lng}}/{{ns}}.json`{% endraw %} path
 (see [the `loadPath` option][i18next-http-backend-options]),
 where {% raw %}`{{lng}}`{% endraw %} is the language code
-and {% raw %}`{{ns}}`{% endraw %} is the namespace (not covered in this post).
+and {% raw %}`{{ns}}`{% endraw %} is the namespace.
 The default namespace
 is called `translation` (see [the `defaultNS` option][i18next-options-languages-namespaces-resources]).

-In our case the server needs to provide two paths:
+So, in our case the server needs to provide two paths:
 `/locales/en/translation.json` for the English version and `/locales/tt/translation.json`
 for the Tatar version.
-We can put these files in the `public` directory and
+We can create the translation JSON files in the `public` directory and
 they will be available at the required paths.

 The English translations will be located in `public/locales/en/translation.json`: